CA Final Indirect Tax Amendments for May 2026 ICAI Exams

 (c) In the event of the importer failing to procure an overseas report of inspection or appraisement of the goods, he may have the goods inspected by any one of the chartered Engineers empaneled locally by the respective Custom Houses.

-(d) In cases where the report is to be prepared by the Chartered Engineers empaneled by Custom Houses, the same will be in Form B.
+(d) In cases where the report is to be prepared by the Chartered Engineers empaneled by the Customs Houses, the same will be in Form B.

 Acceptance/Rejection of declared value by PO —

-- first PO shall examine the accuracy/ truthfulness of declared value by comparing it concerning Accontant Report and also to Depreciated Value as notified in Circular issued in 1987
+- First PO shall examine the accuracy/ truthfulness of the declared value by comparing it with the Accountant Report and also with the Depreciated Value as notified in the Circular issued in 1987

-- Then final decision (as to acceptance/ rejection of declared value) shall be taken by PO
+- Then, the final decision (as to acceptance/ rejection of declared value) shall be taken by the PO

 (e) The value declared by the importer shall be examined in the report of the Chartered Accountant.

-Similarly, the declared value shall be examined to the depreciated value of the goods determined in terms of the Circular dated November 19, 1987.
+Similarly, the declared value shall be examined in relation to the depreciated value of the goods determined in terms of the Circular dated November 19, 1987.

-• If such comparison does not create any doubt regarding the declared value of the goods, the same may be appraised (assessed) under rule 3 of the Customs Valuation Rules, 2007.
+- If such a comparison does not create any doubt regarding the declared value of the goods, the same may be appraised (assessed) under rule 3 of the Customs Valuation Rules, 2007.

-• If significant differences are arising from such comparison, Rule 12 of the Customs Valuation Rules, 2007 requires that the proper officer shall seek an explanation from the importer justifying the declared value.
+- If significant differences arise from such a comparison, Rule 12 of the Customs Valuation Rules, 2007 requires that the proper officer shall seek an explanation from the importer justifying the declared value.

-The proper officer may then evaluate the evidence put forth by the importer and after giving due consideration to factors such as depreciation, refurbishment or reconditioning (if any), and condition of the goods, determine whether the declared transaction value conforms to Rule 3 of Customs
+The proper officer may then evaluate the evidence put forth by the importer and, after giving due consideration to factors such as depreciation, refurbishment,t or reconditioning (if any), and the condition of the goods, determine whether the declared transaction value conforms to Rule 3 of Customs.

 Valuation Rules, 2007.
 Otherwise, the proper officer may proceed to determine the value of the goods, sequentially, in terms of rules 4 to 9.